Bottom Line Impact

-Impact Summary: Rose Mutiso uses crisp data examples and powerful arguments to show what energy inequality means for one billion people in Africa.
+Rose Mutiso’s crisp data-driven examples and powerful arguments show what energy inequality means for one billion people in Africa.
 Her perspective-shifting TED Talks, podcast, and op-eds are reshaping the viable set of policy solutions to fight energy poverty and climate change.
-And by bringing African data, priorities, and expertise to bear, she’s changing research communications for societal impact.
+And by centering African data, priorities, and expertise, she’s changing research communications for the better.

-Changing the viable solution set via two compelling TED Talks on the energy Africa needs to develop — and fight climate change and how to bring affordable, sustainable electricity to Africa.
-Hub Research Director Rose Mutiso explains how energy poverty, or the lack of sufficient electricity, affects nearly two-thirds of the continent’s population.
-She uses memorable data examples — like Californians use as much electricity to play video games as the entire country of Senegal — to illustrate the scale of global energy inequality and what it means for real people.
-In her perspective-shifting talks, Rose argues for a balanced mix of solutions to meet immediate needs and confront climate change — while emphasizing that Africa’s development is non-negotiable.
+- Explained how Africa’s economic development is non-negotiable.
+Rose gave two compelling TED Talks on the energy Africa needs to develop and fight climate change, and how to bring affordable, sustainable electricity to Africa.
+She used memorable data examples to illustrate the scale of global energy inequality and what it means for real people.
+And she argued forcefully for a balanced mix of solutions to meet immediate needs and confront climate change.

-Cultivating the next generation of energy and climate thinkers with the High Energy Planet Podcast.
-Together with Hub Policy Director Katie Auth, Rose co-hosts High Energy Planet, our podcast featuring creative scholars, policymakers, and innovators.
-By elevating new voices, we’re expanding the conversation on how to solve global energy poverty and power prosperity for everyone.
+- Cultivated the next generation of energy and climate thinkers with the High Energy Planet Podcast.
+Together with Katie Auth, Rose co-created High Energy Planet, our podcast featuring energy scholars, policymakers, and innovators.
+By elevating new voices, she helped expand the conversation on how to solve global energy poverty and power prosperity for everyone.

-- Rose’s two TED Talks have reached 3.5 million views.
-Rose’s TEDSummit 2019 talk,“How to bring affordable, sustainable electricity to Africa,” has more than 2 million views.
+- Rose’s two TED Talks have been viewed more than 3.5 million times.
+Rose’s TEDSummit 2019 talk, “How to bring affordable, sustainable electricity to Africa,” has more than 2 million views.
 Her October 2020 talk, “The energy Africa needs to develop — and fight climate change,” part of TED’s Countdown series championing and accelerating global solutions to the climate crisis, has 1.5 million views.

-- Dartmouth University awarded Rose Mutiso its second annual $100,000 McGuire Prize, recognizing significant positive impact on humanity, society, or the environment.
-Dartmouth President Philip Hanlon said Rose built her career at the intersection of science, policy, gender equity, and international development and “brings to bear the power of diversity and inclusion in creating a sustainable energy future, bringing voices to the table who haven’t traditionally been heard.”
-He said this is “exactly the kind of societal impact the McGuire Prize was founded to amplify.”
+- Dartmouth University awarded Rose its second annual McGuire Prize.
+Dartmouth recognized Rose for her significant positive impact on humanity, society, or the environment.
+Dartmouth President Philip Hanlon said Rose built her career, “bringing voices to the table who haven’t traditionally been heard.”

 Learn more about Rose Mutiso’s work on energy inequality, climate and energy transitions, and technology.